AnirudhG07/awesome-yazi/CONTRIBUTING.md

 If you are asked to edit your PR due to spelling errors or because your PR didn't match the awesome-yazi list guidelines, please make suitable changes in your fork.
 This will automatically be reflected in the PR for further checking.

+## Note

+The plugin added will be reviewed before adding before any possible malicious additions in your and will also be frequently checked upon.
+This is to prevent any milicious plugin from reaching to the yazi community through awesome-yazi.
+Please cooperate with us.
+Thank you!